Le6ow5k1/findit/README.md

 Extends finder with cache possibility.
 Every call of `call` method will be cached in `Rails.cache`.
 Method `cache options` allows you to add custom options like `expire_in` or `tags` to `Rails.cache.fetch`.
-If you want to disable cache dependent of initialization arguments, you can use `cache?` DSL method.

 All in one Example:
 ```ruby